Vilusi, Nikšić

-Vilusi (Вилуси) is a village in the municipality of Nikšić, Montenegro.
-It is the village closest the Klobuk border crossing with Bosnia and Herzegovina (for Trebinje) though the actual main road does not go through the heart of the village.
+Vilusi (Вилуси) is a village in Nikšić Municipality, Montenegro.
+It is the village closest the Klobuk border crossing with Bosnia and Herzegovina (for Trebinje), although the actual main road does not go through the heart of the village.

 History

-In antiquity, Vilusi had a castle, named Salthua.
+In antiquity, Vilusi had a castle named Salthua.

 Demographics

 According to the 2011 census, the village was inhabited by 87 Montenegrins and 75 Serbs.
 According to the 2003 census, the village was inhabited by 113 Serbs and 91 Montenegrins.